codeclimate/codeclimate-rubocop/config/contents/layout/multiline_array_line_breaks.md

-This cop ensures that each item in a multi-line array starts on a separate line.
+Ensures that each item in a multi-line array starts on a separate line.

 ### Example: